NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Experiments

 \subsection{Limitations and Future Work}

 While our method significantly improves VRAM efficiency for rendering 3DGS scenes, it is not without its limitations.
-The performance of the MLP depends on the number of Gaussians and the complexity of their visibility functions.
-Objects with highly high-frequency visibility patterns may require additional overhead to ensure robustness.
-We have demonstrated the efficacy of our visibility MLP on individual assets, but it can be extended to full scenes using camera-sampling strategies that account for scene geometry.
-For large mesh-based scenes, occlusion culling and LoD are applied orthogonally to maintain rendering efficiency.
-Combining these approaches in the context of 3DGS could broaden the range of renderable scenes.
-We leave these points as future work for now.
+The performance of the MLP depends on the number of Gaussians and the complexity of their visibility functions, which may require additional overhead to ensure robustness for complex objects.
+We have demonstrated the efficacy of our method on individual assets, but the same properties hold true for full scenes.
+Using different sampling or scene-division strategies offers interesting avenues for further research.
+A combination of occlusion culling and LoD could broaden the range of renderable scenes, as it does for mesh-based scenes.
+Lastly, engineering optimizations, \eg, CUDA Streams, may further optimize the efficacy of our approach.
+We leave these points as future work.